oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 We observe a sharp, dominant peak at 1.75 $angstrom$, which is more than three times the corresponding peak in the reduced state.
 This dramatic increase in hydrogen bonding suggests that Cu(I) binding induces a conformational change that positions Thr203 optimally for interaction with the chromophore.

+#todo("Add origin analysis")

 = Disruption of ground-state proton transfer

+Our simulations reveal significant changes in the GSPT pathway of roGFP2 under different conditions.
+The GSPT pathway---which involves proton transfer from Glu222 to Ser205, a water molecule, and finally the chromophore---shows distinct behavior in reduced, oxidized, and Cu(I)-bound states of roGFP2.
+@tab-gspt-hbond presents the observed probabilities of the intermolecular distance to be less than 2.5 $angstrom$.
 #figure(
     caption: [GSPT step probability],
     table(